Narigo/scalajs-fun/README.md

 > project with another library: https://github.com/LukaJCB/rxscala-js
 >
 > Using the rxscala-js library, the code will be much closer to the videos anyways.
 Let's see how far we get using that.

+## Restarting with rxscala-js

+After trying out rxscala for the first few videos, we're going to restart implementing [Cycle.js](http://cycle.js.org/) with [rxscala-js](https://github.com/LukaJCB/rxscala-js).
+As it is based on Observables, we can implement it more easily following the videos.

+To begin, we have to rewrite the main logic around observables.
+We can keep the `VirtualDom` implementation for now and see how far we get with the new library.
+First, we need to depend on the new library by changing the dependencies in our `build.sbt` file using `"com.github.lukajcb" %%% "rxscala-js" % "0.4.0"`.

+### Implementing the main function again